 Following determination of the Airport Plan, further detailed design of the Airport, including the Airport layout, will occur in accordance with the contractual arrangements entered into between the Commonwealth, the ALC and any contractor engaged to undertake the developments set out in Part 3.
-The detailed design for the Airport will be is required to comply with this Airport Plan and the contractual documents.
-It is expected that the finalised layout Layouts and design information will be publicly progressively released to the public as the Airport development progresses.
+The detailed design for the Airport will be required to comply with this Airport Plan and the contractual documents.
+It is expected that the finalised layout will be publicly released.